 At the latest meeting, the partners reviewed the progress achieved in year one.
-The technical details of the work to be carried out over the coming months was also discussed.
+The technical details of the work to be carried out over the coming months were also discussed.

-The partners include researchers and companies who specialise in other renewable measures.
-They hail from Spain, Italy, Greece, Hungary, Bulgaria, Poland, Belgium, Germany and Switzerland.
+The partners include researchers and companies who specialise in other renewable measures hailing from Spain, Italy, Greece, Hungary, Bulgaria, Poland, Belgium, Germany and Switzerland.

 He added: “The project is going well so far.
 The design software is at an advanced stage.
 Plans are well formed for the installation of an initial prototype at KUBIC test facility in Spain next March.
 The next few months will see the prototype being better defined and development of the SCI-BEMS (Self Correcting Intelligent Building Energy Management system) will ramp up.”